 Gorgeous satin brass switchplates will add a cozy warmth to your home.
 With over 70 configurations ranging from traditional toggle light switch wallplates to modern Decora outlet covers in both standard and jumbo sizes, you'll easily create an environment that will be pleasing each and every time you walk into your room.

 Should I replace my switches when I install these elegant switch plates?
 Not necessarily.
-Use the picture at left to get a feel for how these elegant brushed brass wallplates look with white, ivory and almond switches.
+Use the picture at above get a feel for how these elegant brushed brass wallplates look with white, ivory and almond switches.
 If you have either of these colors, your new brass wallplates will blend perfectly.
 The white is the least desirable as it offers the most contrast, but if you have white walls or white trim this could work well in your home.
 If your prefer less contast as shown with the ivory light switches and almond light switches, we recommend ordering these coordinating switches and outlets so you'll be happier with the finished look.
 Think about your wall color and select what blends best.

 Which way are these satin brass switch plates sanded?
 Single and double bronze gang plates are sanded vertically while larger plates are sanded horizontally.

 I plan on opening my vintage clothing boutique this summer and would like to stick with a retro look right down to my switch covers.
 Would brushed satin brass be a suitable choice if I want the store to look authentic?
 Brushed Satin Brass is a highly unique finish that goes very well with classic, antique and vintage decor.
 It is a more muted version of our polished brass switch cover and less reflective.